SolisAU/elasticsearch-plaso-pipelines/README.md

 ## READ ME BEFORE PROCEEDING ##

 Currently `plaso-geoip.json` references a customised mmdb (MaxMind DataBase) file called `Anonymous.mmdb`.
-This file needs to be created and stored in /etc/elasticsearch/ingest-geoip/ on every node of your ElasticSearch cluster.
-I am yet to document how this all comes together and I would recommend commenting this section OUT of plaso-geoip.json so that your system doesn't break trying to look for a file that doesn't exist.
+This file needs to be created and stored in `/etc/elasticsearch/ingest-geoip/` on every node of your ElasticSearch cluster.
+You must do this *FIRST* before pushing the pipelines to Elastic (`make install`).

 If you want to build this first do `make build-lists` and it will download the relevant TOR Exit Node and VPN Service lists; then do `make build-mmdb`.
 Make sure the device you build the mmdb on has more than 8GB of memory or it will bomb out.
-You can then run `make install-mmdb` and it will copy the Anonymous.mmdb to /etc/elasticsearch/ingest-geoip/
+You can then run `make install-mmdb` and it will copy the `Anonymous.mmdb` to `/etc/elasticsearch/ingest-geoip/`.
+You then need to restart elasticsearch for it to pickup this file.

+If you don't want to use this, comment it out of `plaso-geoip.json`.

 The use of this file is currently commented out.
 Thanks to @blueteam0ps :)

+## Change Log

+30.09.2021  Fixed documentation relating to the Anonymous.mmdb and how to properly install this 28.09.2021  Updated Makefile to download the necessary files to build Anonymous.mmdb
+            Had to fix up a few things that were breaking that I just couldn't get my head around in the build process You need to have 8GB minimum to build the file (make build-mmdb).